 Being in nature has a calming effect and can result in a lower occurrence of stress, depression and anxiety.
 It’s also been associated with improved learning and a push for more outdoor education in schools.
 These lower stress levels may explain, in part, the healthier birth outcomes in people with more greenspace in their neighbourhood.
 These neighbourhoods also tend to have greater community cohesion and less crime.

 There are a number of possible reasons why being in nature is good of us.
 Trees are known to give off compounds called phytoncides, which may have health benefits for us too.
 In addition, cortisol levels (the stress hormone) are reduced with as little as 20 minutes in a city park.
 Air pollution, which is associated with adverse health outcomes such as heart disease, is lower in areas with more trees and greener environments.

-But those reasons don’t explain why looking at pictures of trees and plants can reduce stress, as measured through reduced feelings of anger as well as lower blood pressure, heart rate and muscle tension.
-Further studies have found that immersion to forests through virtual reality reduces cortisol levels (higher levels of cortisol are associated with more stress).
+But those reasons don’t explain why looking at pictures of trees and plants can reduce stress, blood pressure, heart rate and muscle tension.
+Further studies have found using virtual reality to view forests also reduces cortisol levels.
 It’s likely that more than one path exists to explain the benefits of nature.

 It’s only been in the last few centuries that we’ve begun to spend increasing amounts of time inside.
-Our ancestors spent much more time outside than we do now (and were also more active) and it may be that we have some natural evolutionary link to nature that we need to accommodate.
-So as the weather gets better, it will be good for all of us to spend some time walking, jogging, cycling, or whatever you want to do outside and smell the roses, or the daffodils or the tulips.
+And much of this time inside is spent in the effort of being attentive or thinking in work or other similar situations.
+When we do go outside, we’re met with the business of the urban environment.
+However, our brains are more evolved to the peacefulness of nature.
+So as the weather gets better, spend some time walking, jogging, cycling, or whatever you want to do outside and smell the roses.

 If you like this post, don’t forget to subscribe to my blog by clicking the FOLLOW button at the top of the right panel.